SBB RAm TEE I and NS DE4: Northlander

-Unfortunately the power cars proved unsatisfactory - they could not cope with the harsh Canadian winters, and the maintenance crews were unfamiliar with the European equipment.
-In 1979 and 1980, the power cars were replaced with standard EMD FP7 diesel locomotives.
+Unfortunately the power cars proved unsatisfactory – they could not cope with the harsh Canadian winters, and the maintenance crews were unfamiliar with the European equipment.
+In 1979 and 1980, the power cars were scrapped and replaced with modified EMD FP7 diesel locomotives.
 The trains continued in service until February 1992.

 Repatriation

 The Swiss foundation TEE Classics bought eight cars to restore a trainset to its original condition.
 Five cars were repatriated to Europe: